IntQuant/noita_entangled_worlds/README.md

 [The mods listed here](https://docs.google.com/spreadsheets/d/1nMdqzrLCav_diXbNPB9RgxPcCQzDPgXdEv-klKWJyS0) have been tested by the community, it is publically editable so please add any untested mod with your findings

+## Cli connect

+can also connect via cli, just run `noita_proxy --lobby [steam_code/ip and port]`

+## Connecting via steam without steam version of game

+to connect via steam without the steam version of game, since its more stable you can do the following

+on all clients run the game with the NP_APPID=480 environemental variable, you can do that by making a bat/bash file to set that before running the executable

 ## Thanks

 Special thanks to: